kingparra/hpfp/08_-_recursion/notes.rst

 **********************

-  **When a structure contains progressively smaller instances of itself, then it is recursive.**
+  **Something is recursive when it contains progressively smaller instances of itself.**

-  "Recursion is the root of computation since it trades description for time." ~ Alan Perlis
+  "Recursion is the root of computation since it trades description for time."

+  ~ Alan Perlis

   "The power of recursion evidently lies in the possibility of defining an infinite set of objects by a finite statement.
 In the same manner, an infinite number of computations can be described by a finite recursive program, even if this program contains no explicit repetitions."

   ~ Niklaus Wirth, Algorithms + Data Structures = Programs